 Curry & Ketchup is usually busy and you may need to try a few times before you get eye-contact with the waiters to be seated because it is busy.
 Upstairs it is a bit cramped, downstairs there is more space, but darker.
 However, I like both.

-What this is about?
+What is this about?
 The food.
 And the price.
-According to me this is the best place to eat cheap Indian food in Oslo.
+For me, this is the best place to eat affordable Indian food in Oslo.
 Curry and Ketchup is a place you will love, or you will dislike it.
 And I think that even some of the people who dislike it go here just for the food!